Module 10.9: Zero Trust Architecture in Hybrid Cloud

 Question 6: An engineer argues that implementing mTLS in your Istio service mesh makes Network Policies unnecessary because "mTLS already verifies identity and encrypts traffic."
 Why is this assertion dangerous in a Zero Trust environment?

-mTLS verifies the identity of the communicating parties (via SPIFFE certificates) and encrypts the traffic.
-But it does not restrict which communications can happen.
-By default, Istio’s mTLS allows any service with a valid mesh certificate to communicate with any other service. mTLS ensures that the caller is who they claim to be; it does not ensure the caller is authorized for that specific action.
-You still need: (1) AuthorizationPolicies to restrict which identities can call which services (Layer 7).
-(2) Network Policies as a backup in case the Istio sidecar is bypassed (e.g., host-networked pods, init containers that run before the sidecar, or pods without the sidecar injected). mTLS is an authentication mechanism, not an authorization mechanism.
-Confusing the two is a common and dangerous mistake.
+While mTLS verifies the identity of the communicating parties via SPIFFE certificates and encrypts the traffic, it does not restrict which communications can happen.
+By default, Istio’s mTLS allows any service with a valid mesh certificate to communicate with any other service.
+This means mTLS ensures that the caller is who they claim to be, but it does not ensure the caller is authorized for that specific action.
+You still need AuthorizationPolicies to restrict which identities can call which services at Layer 7.
+Furthermore, you need Network Policies as a fallback in case the Istio sidecar is bypassed by host-networked pods, init containers, or pods without sidecar injection.
+Relying solely on mTLS conflates authentication with authorization, which is a common and dangerous architectural mistake.

 Hands-On Exercise: Implement Zero Trust Micro-Segmentation